DraftBot-A-Discord-Adventure/DraftBot/README.md

 skills.
 Bot support team will prioritize players of the main instance and will only provide very limited assistance.
 We will fix bugs you report, but we will not teach you how to code a discord bot.**

-Please do not copy paste the commands we provide in this readme without :
+Please do not copy and paste the commands we provide in this readme without :
 - Understanding the command
 - Replacing the relevant parts with your data
 - Having read the whole document